leovandriel/text-classifier/README.md

 - `single`: the normalized value of the sentiment neuron (nr 2388)

 This results in four different metrics for sentiment: `mean_logistic`, `weighted_single`, `weighted_logistic` and `weighted_single`.
 The accuracy of these values depends on aspects like writing style, paragraph length, vocabulary.

+See `data/example.json` for an example configuration and annotation.
+To get started, just run:

+    ./classify --config data/example.json

+This skips over documents that were already annotated based on the md5 checksum.
+To force re-annotate all documents, add `--all`:

+    ./classify --config data/example.json --all

+To indicate a document should not be annotated, add `"skip": true` to the configuration.